 When a corporation and one of its executives end their relationship, the split all too often becomes acrimonious.
 High stakes, intense personal feelings, and the risk of significant injury to reputations on both sides make for highly-charged disputes.
 Susman Godfrey is among the most experienced firms in the country at handling severance disputes involving corporate executives.
 As with other types of litigation, we do not limit ourselves to either plaintiffs or defendants, and we have represented both executives and corporations with great success.
 We have handled executive compensation matters involving many public and private companies, including members of the Fortune 500.
-A number of our engagements in this area are protected by confidentiality agreements, but if you are interested, we can, upon request, furnish you with the names of top executives who are willing to describe their perception of our abilities.
+Most of our engagements in this area are protected by confidentiality agreements, but if you are interested, we can, upon request, furnish you with the names of top executives who are willing to describe their perception of our abilities.
 Representative cases that we can describe include the following:

 - Susman Godfrey represented Perry Cohan, the former co-owner and CEO of a company purchased by Fiserv, Inc., a publicly-traded financial services company.
 After Fiserv terminated his employment, Susman Godfrey filed suit in federal court in Los Angeles seeking damages in excess of $30 million.
 The case settled after mediation for a substantial figure.

 - Susman Godfrey represented three senior executives against Cambrian Capital Partners, a mezzanine finance venture owned by Mirubeni Corp., Dominion Capital, and Jeffries & Co.
 After a one-week trial, the executives succeeded on their claim that Cambrian had breached their equity participation agreement.
 They were awarded more than $3 million, $2.4 million net to the client.

 - Susman Godfrey represented a major investment management firm accused of the wrongful termination of an employment contract that triggered a stock buy-back at an artificially low price.
 The amount in controversy exceeded $100 million.
 Susman Godfrey settled the case on terms favorable to the employer.